JiyadRehman/Portfolio-Optimization/README.md

 # Portfolio-Optimization
 Developed an optimized portfolio crypto currencies which would minimize risk and maximize the profit.

 This is a group project for a graduate course.
+The other two members equally contributed on this project.

 The data was extracted from a website the details of which are shared in R-code.
 After the data extracting the data was stored in a CSV file for further analysis and then that file was referred throughout.